-The check engine light is an important part of your car’s safety system.
+The check engine light is important to your car’s safety system.
 It comes on when there’s a problem with your car, and it should be taken seriously.
 If the check engine light is flashing, that means there’s a more serious problem.
-In most cases, it refers to an issue with the vehicle’s emissions control system.
-There are a number of different things that can cause the check engine light to come on, including a loose gas cap, faulty oxygen sensor, or spark plug issue.
+It usually refers to an issue with the vehicle’s emissions control system.
+There are several different things that can cause the check engine light to come on, including a loose gas cap, faulty oxygen sensor, or spark plug issue.

 Ignoring a flashing check engine light can result in serious damage to your car.
 So, if your check engine light start flashing, don’t ignore it!
 Pull over and try the following checks to see if all is in order, or contact a tow truck to take your car in for some professional help.
 Better to be safe than sorry.